 Treatment for Friedreich’s ataxia

-There is no cure for Friedreich’s ataxia.
+There is currently no cure for Friedreich’s ataxia.
 Treatment aims to ease some of the symptoms and may include:

 - maintaining a healthy weight for your height